 Balcaskie Landrace wheat is a mixture of long-strawed wheat varieties grown together, harvested and re-sown in order to harness the adaptive power of natural selection in a particular landscape, in this case the Balcaskie Estate in Fife, Scotland.

 This landrace has been created by mixing the three ‘original’ Scotland The Bread wheat varieties – Rouge d’Ecosse, Golden Drop and Hunter’s – in equal quantities, then sowing and harvesting the resultant mixture.
 The aim is gradually to increase the genetic diversity of this crop while carefully monitoring its nutrient density, breadmaking quality and yield.
-This year (2020) we are sowing a Danish evolutionary ‘population’ wheat next to our Balcaskie Landrace with a view to adding it to the mix if it performs well.
+In 2020 we began sowing a Danish evolutionary ‘population’ wheat next to our Balcaskie Landrace with a view to adding it to the mix if it performs well.
 Each year we will make selections from the crop to try to improve its quality for breadmaking, always balancing that with attention to its nutrient density and its yield.

 Top tips for baking with this flour: